Peberholm: Reasons for construction

 The reason for constructing the island was to have a crossover point between the tunnel and the bridge.

 The tunnel was built since a bridge spanning the entire link between Malmö and Copenhagen would have interfered with obstacle-free zones around Kastrup Airport.
-Another reason was to provide an opportunity for large ships to pass the Öresund without worrying about the height of the bridge.
-To make the Øresund Bridge higher would interfere with the freight train traffic because a steeper gradient would be needed.
+Another reason was to enable large ships to pass the Öresund without worrying about the height of the bridge.
+Making the Øresund Bridge higher would have interfered with the freight train traffic because a steeper gradient would be needed.

 The border between Swedish and Danish railway signalling and railway traffic control is on Peberholm.

 There is an exit from the motorway on the island, banned from unauthorised traffic, and a helicopter pad mainly planned for usage at traffic accidents (55°36′03″N 12°45′05″E).

 Built to preserve ecology

 The original designs for a bridge across the Øresund required extensive use of Saltholm as a stepping-stone for the bridge.
 They required either the construction of both a motorway and railway across Saltholm or an expansion of the existing island to serve the same purpose.

 Both of these options were ultimately abandoned in order to protect the island's ecology; Danish and Swedish politicians decided instead to construct an artificial island immediately south of Saltholm to achieve that goal.
-The location was chosen in the belief that it would ensure the freest flow of water through the sound, a key element in the debate about whether or not the bridge should be constructed.
+The location was chosen in the belief that it would ensure the freest flow of water through the strait, a key element in the debate about whether or not the bridge should be constructed.

 Peberholm is protected by strict laws.
 Only biologists are allowed one annual visit to the areas of the island outside of the railroad and highway to which the island owes its creation.
 The island is part of Natura 2000 area 142, comprising Saltholm and surrounding waters with a total area of 7218 ha.
 The same area is also under two birdprotections as habitats H110 and H126.
 The laws did not prevent it from being used as a border control station during the 2020 coronavirus pandemic.

 Development

 Peberholm is considered to be a biological experiment.
-Scientists predicted that nature would colonize it and make the island flourish on its own, without any human interaction whatsoever.
+Scientists predicted that nature would colonise it and make the island flourish on its own, without any human interaction whatsoever.
 As of June 2007, scientists from the Biological Society of Lund had registered 454 species of plants on the island.
 Also resident to the island as of 2005 were about 20 species of spiders, and approximately 12 species of birds.